Duane Notice

-Duane Notice (born September 7, 1994) is a Canadian basketball player for the Sudbury Five of the National Basketball League of Canada.
+Duane Notice (born September 7, 1994) is a Canadian basketball player for the Vancouver Bandits of the CEBL.
 He played college basketball for the University of South Carolina where he is the all-time leader in games played.
 He won the SEC Sixth Man of the Year award in 2016 and played in the 2017 Final Four.
 He also plays for the Canadian national team.

 High school career

 In high school, Notice played for St. Michael's College School in Toronto, Ontario for four years, playing a starting role on the senior team since grade nine.
 He then moved to St. Thomas More in Connecticut for a postgraduate year in 2012.
 In August 2009, he led the Ontario provincial U15 squad to a national championship, where he also won MVP honours.
 In 2010, he was named MVP of the 2010 Jordan Brand Classic International Game, becoming the first Canadian to win the award.